benrady/specific/README.md

 `conforming` works with mocks, stubs, and spies.
 You can use any spec that you want to verify the arguments: Either ones declared in the test or specs in another namespace, like the ones that are used in the code under test.

-### Temporary Generators
+### Generator Overrides

-Sometimes, within the scope of a test (or a group of tests) it makes sense to change the generator for a spec.
+Sometimes, within the scope of a test (or a group of tests) it makes sense to override the generator for a spec.
 Maybe you want to test a specific range of values, or just have a function return one value.
 To do that with _Specific_ you can use the `with-gens` macro:

 ```clojure
   (testing "with-gens"